 Trump Sanctions Punished These Judges.
 Now They’re Hitting Back.

-Judges from the International Criminal Court are taking legal action against the Trump administration over sanctions.
+Judges from the International Criminal Court are taking legal action against the Trump administration's sanctions.

 Velocity